This chiropractic tips page is about the small things that make for better health.

 These chiropractic tips are simple suggestions that you can easily incorporate in your everyday lifestyle, that will help you avert illness.
 These days prevention is the buzzword because health care has become so prohibitively expensive, so learning how to nip them in the bud makes a lot of sense; a lot less pain too.

 Often one is faced with two divergent roads.
-Either you invest some time and energy in your own health by exercising and healthy living habits, or you'll spend a lot more hours, and money, not to mention the pain and disability of coping with a diseased body.
+Either you invest some time and energy in your own well-being by exercising and healthy living habits, or you will spend a lot more hours, and money, not to mention the pain and disability of coping with a diseased body.

 Many of these changes are not difficult; like eating half an apple or a few prunes every morning and taking a short ten minute walk at lunch time.

-However, some of them are immensely hard; losing fifty or more pounds to save yourself from disabling knee arthritis won't be easy.
-It can be done by grasping the meaning of glycemic index; usually it's processed carbohydrate that makes us fat.
+However, some of them are immensely hard; losing fifty or more pounds to save yourself from disabling knee arthritis will not be easy.
+It can be done by grasping the meaning of glycemic index; usually it is processed carbohydrate that makes us fat.
 Could you give up refined rice and white bread?
 Sure you could to save yourself from total misery.